Sunnyside Gardens, Queens

 General description

-Sunnyside Gardens was constructed between 1924 and 1928 by the City Housing Corporation, which was founded by Alexander Bing, one of the most important real estate developers in New York in the early 20th century.
+Sunnyside Gardens in Queens, New York, was constructed between 1924 and 1928 by the City Housing Corporation.
+This corporation was founded by Alexander Bing, one of the most important real estate developers in New York in the early 20th century.

 The area was the first development in the United States influenced by the ideas of the garden city movement.
 It is also among the first planned communities in the U.S. It consists of affordable housing in healthy homes for ordinary people, with lots of green areas.